-Honey glazed chicken and peaches with bulgur and cauliflower is healthy, delicious and can feed a crowd, which makes it an ideal family recipe.
+Honey glazed chicken and peaches with cauliflower rice and bulgur wheat is healthy, delicious and can feed a crowd, which makes it an ideal family recipe.
 Winner in the Best Blogger Recipe category at the British Poultry Awards 2017!

 Honey Glazed Chicken and Peaches with Bulgur & Cauliflower